matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 searches.
 Return `True` to indicate that the user is spammy and exclude them from search results; otherwise return `False`.

-The profile is represented as a dictionary with the following keys.
+The profile is represented as a dictionary with the following keys:

 * `user_id: str`.
 The Matrix ID for this user.
 * `display_name: Optional[str]`.
 The user's display name, or `None` if this user